MechanicalRabbit/FunSQL.jl/docs/src/guide.md

        1 │     72120     83
     =#

-Why, instead of embedding a complete SQL query, we may prefer to generate it through a query object?
+Why, instead of embedding a complete SQL query, we prefer to generate it through a query object?
 To justify this extra step, consider that in a real Julia program, any query is likely going to be parameterized: